rhine3/pink-berries/ami_setup.md

 bash Anaconda3-4.3.1-Linux-x86_64.sh
 ```

-To make a secure connection between our notebook, we'll have to set up a password and a key/certification.
+Replace the contents of `~/.jupyter/jupyter_notebook_config.py` with the config file in the Git Repo.
+We'll also edit this file a bit more: to make a secure connection between our notebook, we'll have to set up a password and a key/certification.

 Generate key and certification:
 ```